antonig/qbasic/README.md

 ![periotbl](https://github.com/user-attachments/assets/e844291c-ffd9-4d17-90d1-60ec8e0b5cf9)

 CALEND2.BAS  A perpetual calendar (Gregorian).
 Prints the year you choose.
-Month and weekday names in DATA so it's easy to add more languages (now es,fr, en).
+Month and weekday names are in DATA so it's easy to add more languages (now es,fr, en).
 A constant allows to choose print weeks starting on sunday.
-The program reads the events you set for the year and displays them.
+The program reads the events you set for the year in DATA and displays them.
 6 colors for events.
-Events can be a single year, every year, every month and the nt'h monday...sunday) of a month or each month.
-Making all sundays as events took a single data line.
+Events can be a single year, every year, every month and the nt'h day of week) of a month or each month.
+Making all sundays as events took a single DATA line.
 Find instructions in the code.

 ![calend2](https://github.com/user-attachments/assets/7df8da47-1e2e-4fda-ba64-9d78f8b6b198)